polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/frame-overview.md

 - Specifying transactions that allow users to modify the state
 - Managing state changes in response to transactions

-Polkadot SDK provides a comprehensive toolkit for constructing essential blockchain components, allowing developers to concentrate on crafting the specific runtime logic that defines their blockchain's unique set of usecases and capabilities.
+Polkadot SDK provides a comprehensive toolkit for constructing essential blockchain components, allowing developers to concentrate on crafting the specific runtime logic that defines their blockchain's unique set of use cases and capabilities.

 FRAME (Framework for Runtime Aggregation of Modularized Entities) provides a robust collection of tools to facilitate Polkadot SDK-based blockchain development.
 It offers reusable modules and useful abstractions that streamline developers' development process.
 It consists of:

-- [Pallets](#pallets) - modular components containing specific blockchain logic
+- [**Pallets**](#pallets) - modular components containing specific blockchain logic
-- [Support libraries](#support-libraries) - tools and utilities to facilitate runtime development
+- [**Support libraries**](#support-libraries) - tools and utilities to facilitate runtime development

 ## FRAME Runtime Architecture